aces/Loris/modules/dataquery/help/dataquery.md

 This tab executes your query, displays the query results, and allows you to download data.
 Use the "Data" dropdown to organize the results table: _cross-sectional_ by timepoint, or _longitudinal_ across all timepoints.
 Click **Run Query** to execute the current query on the database, based on the defined fields and filters.

-## Statistical Analysis
+## Visualized Data

+This panel is found when clicking the "Visualized Data" button in Run Query tab.
-This tab shows basic statistical calculations and scatterplot visualizations of data from your query.
+The Visualized Data shows basic statistical calculations and scatterplot visualizations of data from your query.

 ## Load Saved Query